 Instructions

-- Cook: Place into a small saucepan together with the orange juice or water.
-Bring to a boil and cook over medium heat, stirring, until the rhubarb is soft and most of the liquid has cooked off about 10 minutes.
+- Cook: Place into a small saucepan together with the orange juice or water and lemon juice.
+Bring to a boil and cook over medium heat, stirring, until the rhubarb is soft and most of the liquid has cooked off about 10 minutes.5 tablespoons freshly squeezed orange juice + 1 tablespoon lemon juice

-- Thicken: Add the chia seeds, lower the heat and stir for about 5 minutes, until nicely thickened.
+- Thicken: Add the chia seeds, lower the heat, and stir for about 5 minutes until is is nicely thickened.2 teaspoons chia seeds

-- Sweeten: Remove from the heat and stir in the stevia to taste.
+- Sweeten: Remove from the heat and stir in the stevia to taste.1-2 tablespoons powdered stevia

 - Refrigerate: Transfer to a jar, let cool, cover, and keep in the refrigerator.
 It will keep for about 1 to 2 weeks.